abisop/nuttx-docs/en/platforms/arm/stm32f1/boards/fire-stm32v2/index.md

 Reconfiguring: This configuration uses to the kconfig-mconf configuration tool to control the configuration.
-See the section entitled "NuttX Configuration Tool" in the top-level README.txt file.
+See the section entitled \"NuttX Configuration Tool\" in the top-level README.txt file.

 Start Delays: If no SD card is present in the slot, or if the network is not connected, then there will be long start-up delays before you get the NSH prompt.
-If I am focused on ENC28J60 debug, I usually disable MMC/SD so that I don't have to bother with the SD card:
+If I am focused on ENC28J60 debug, I usually disable MMC/SD so that I don\'t have to bother with the SD card:

     CONFIG_STM32_SDIO=n
     CONFIG_MMCSD=n